BCO Persistence

 BCO Influxdb Connector app can be used to store the history of unit service state changes.
-This can for example be useful to compute and monitor the current economy level of the smart environment.
+This can for example be useful to persist and monitor the current economy level of your smart environment.

-BCO Influxdb Connector is a BCO app which stores all unit changes into the influxdb.
+BCO Influxdb Connector is a BCO app that persists all unit changes into influxdb.

 To install the InfluxDbConnector you need to register it by using the

 So please make sure you are connected to your BCO instance and start the

 Than, you need to navigate to: UnitRegistry → App